Asynchronous Exclusive Selection: Introduction

-The problem Unbounded-Naming is about processes that repeatedly require new names, while no name can be reused once already assigned to, so that infinitely many integers need to be exclusively assigned as names.
-To relate this to the previous work on models with infinite arrivals of processes and infinitely many shared registers, see~\cite{AspnesSS02,GafniMT01,MerrittT13}; our model assumes finitely many processes but infinitely many registers.
-For no fixed integer~$i$ can one guarantee in a wait-free manner that $i$ is eventually assigned to be a name in an instance of Unbounded-Naming, so some integers may never be used.
-An upper bound on the number of such unused integers is proposed as a measure of quality of a solution for Unbounded-Naming.
-We consider the problem to implement a \emph{repository} of values in infinitely many read-write registers.
+As a preparation to developing Mining-Names solutions, we show how to implement a repository of infinitely many values using infinitely many read-write registers.
 The values are generated in a dynamic fashion.
-A value has been deposited in a register when it is stored in this register and will never be overwritten.
-In this problem we want each register to be eventually used to deposit some value.
-The problem is an illustration of applicability of unbounded naming, as names can be used to identify register to make deposits.
+A value is considered as \emph{deposited} in a register when the value is stored in the register and will never be overwritten.
+In this problem, we strive to minimize the number of available registers that never become used to store deposited values.
+The problem is closely related to mining names, as new names can be used to identify registers to make deposits.

 \Paragraph{Contributions of this paper.}